shivannis/xandr-docs-public/xandr-docs/articles/monetize/buy-side-page-caps.md

 show on an AST ad call, no matter the buyer.
 That use case is covered by [Sell-Side Page Caps](sell-side-page-caps.md).

 > [!IMPORTANT]
 > This feature is not available to clients by default.
-If you would like to enable this feature, please speak with your Xandr representative.
+If you would like to enable this feature, please speak with your Microsoft Advertising representative.
 >
 > Buy-side page caps are also enforced on OpenRTB calls.